python/cpython/Doc/library/statistics.rst

    probability density function produced by ``kde(data, h, kernel)``.

    Providing a *seed* allows reproducible selections.
-In the future, the values may change slightly as more accurate kernel inverse estimates are implemented.
+In the future, the values may change slightly as more accurate kernel inverse CDF estimates are implemented.
 The seed may be an integer, float, str, or bytes.

    A :exc:`StatisticsError` will be raised if the *data* sequence is empty.